paulzchen/paulzchen.github.io/README.md

 Outside of the lab, I mentor students, have previously served as Co-chair of [Massey Grand Rounds](https://www.masseycollege.ca/massey-grand-rounds/), and have been involved in science outreach initiatives for kids, such as [“I Am… A Scientist”](https://twitter.com/UofTSR/status/1388138602354421760?s=20).

+I hope to complete my PhD in summer 2022, after which I will pursue postdoctoral research as a [Schmidt Science Fellow](https://schmidtsciencefellows.org/).

 ## My Research
 In early March 2020, I pivoted my research to topics related to COVID-19.
 We investigated why superspreading drives the COVID-19 pandemic but not the last pandemic (2009 H1N1), analyzed the respiratory kinetics of SARS-CoV-2, and modeled the extent to which SARS-CoV-2 is expelled via respiratory droplets and aerosols.
 Notably, our findings supported the aerosol transmission of SARS-CoV-2.